MTang11/mtang11.github.io/_pages/about.md

 As a bioinformatics data scientist, I am interested in developing and applying machine learning algorithms to tackle society challenges such as cancer and aging.
 My [most recent project](https://git.l3s.uni-hannover.de/tang/clinALL) is on developing a machine learning assisted clinical framework for oncology data integration, analysis and visualization.
 This framework is integrated into routine diagnostics, and support clinical decision-making and translational research in real time.

 I obtained my PhD from [Johns Hopkins Medical Institute, USA](https://www.hopkinsmedicine.org/), where I used a system biology approach to study PI3K/PTEN pathway and developed an excitable network model.
 I obtained a master degree in Bioinformatics from  [Freie Universität Berlin, Germany](https://www.fu-berlin.de/).
-My master thesis is to develop deep learning models for peptide acetylation.
+My master thesis is on developing deep learning models for peptide acetylation.
 I obtained my bachelor degree from [University of Science and Technology, China](https://www.ustc.edu.cn/).

 You are welcome to contact me at michelletang11 (at) gmail (dot) com for scientific discussions and collaborations.